Béal Feirste: On a Quiet Street Where Old Ghosts Meet

 Present throughout Ireland and the United Kingdom is the Orange Order, whose members are known as Orangemen.

-I must also admit here my fascination with the Masons and Freemasonry, et al. Orangemen observe strict Sabbatarianism and keep many beliefs and systemic rituals linked to Masonic Orders, although there are actual Masonic temples/lodges throughout the nation as well.
+I must also admit here my fascination with the Masons and Freemasonry, et al. Orangemen observe strict Sabbatarianism and keep many beliefs and systemic rituals linked to Masonic Orders, although there are actual Masonic lodges throughout the nation as well.

 22490213_10155866525523885_7848809345247311185_n